2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 So, they will offer cars as per your schedules and you will also be able to compare reviews and prices alike.

-When compared to some other European counties, bus travel is not more common in Italy, most probably because of their well-established train system.
+When compared to some other European countries, bus travel is not more common in Italy, most probably because of their well-established train system.

 However, If you want to move to smaller villages and cities, some buses are available here.
 Make sure, you keep a check on these services If it is difficult deciding on how to get around in Italy to a particular destination.